ChandraHemant/server-side-datatable/README.md

 # Server Side Data Table Package

-This package provides a convenient method `getServerSideDataTable` to fetch data for server-side DataTables in Laravel applications.
+This package provides a convenient method to fetch data for server-side DataTables in Laravel applications.

 ## Installation